 - Estimate and utilize excess distribution carryover, especially amid volatile markets

-This analysis provides you with a 360-degree view of your foundation’s minimum distribution requirements environment, helping you better manage your distributions as your investment and donor mix evolves.
+This analysis can provide a full view of your foundation’s minimum distribution requirements environment, helping you better manage your distributions as your investment and donor mix evolves.
 We can also help you navigate the challenges of investing your foundation’s assets.

-If you have questions about how to apply any of this information to your foundation or need help with planning, contact one of our tax professionals or email us.
+If you have questions about how to apply any of this information to your foundation or need help with planning strategy, contact your Moss Adams professional.